-The Tlou Transaction was completed on November 30, 2010 under the terms of a share sale agreement dated October 27, 2010 (the "Saber Share Sale Agreement"), pursuant to which Talon transferred to Tlou 24,700,000 common shares of Mica Investments (Barbados) Inc., 90,000,000 common shares of Sable Energy Holdings (Barbados) Inc., 25,000,000 common shares of Technoleads International Inc., 1 common share of Saber Energy (Proprietary) Limited, 100 common shares of Copia Resources Inc. and 100 common shares of Apex Resources Number 2 Inc., and certain plant and equipment of Talon used in connection with the Botswana CBM Project (the "Saber Assets"), in exchange for (i) 19,285,714 ordinary shares of Tlou ("Tlou Shares"), representing 30% of the issued share capital of Tlou as of the closing date of the Tlou Transaction, and (ii) options to purchase an aggregate of 4,945,055 Tlou Shares at an exercise price of AUD\$1.25 each, exercisable until June 30, 2013.
+The Tlou Transaction was completed on November 30, 2010 under the terms of a share sale agreement dated October 27, 2010 (the "Saber Share Sale Agreement"), pursuant to which Talon transferred to Tlou 24,700,000 common shares of Mica Investments (Barbados) Inc., 90,000,000 common shares of Sable Energy Holdings (Barbados) Inc., 25,000,000 common shares of Technoleads International Inc., 1 common share of Saber Energy (Proprietary) Limited, 100 common shares of Copia Resources Inc. and 100 common shares of Apex Resources Number 2 Inc., and certain plant and equipment of Talon used in connection with the Botswana CBM Project (the "Saber Assets"), in exchange for (i) 19,285,714 ordinary shares of Tlou ("Tlou Shares"), representing 30% of the issued share capital of Tlou as of the closing date of the Tlou Transaction, and (ii) options to purchase an aggregate of 4,945,055 Tlou Shares at an exercise price of AUD\$1.25 each, exercisable until the later of (i) June 30, 2013, and (ii) 30 days after the options have been released from any mandatory escrow required by the Australian Securities Exchange ("ASX") in connection with Tlou's listing on the ASX.
 In connection with its acquisition of certain of the Saber Assets, Tlou also assumed certain liabilities of Talon of approximately AUD\$629,000.

-Acquisition of Iron Ore Projects
+Acquisition of Iron Projects